pgManage/pgManage/README.md

 ## Why?

 It's a sad story really.
 We had an in-house version for six or seven years.
 Then we decided it would be a good idea to polish it up and open source it.
 If it became popular it could be good for us.
-We invested an embarrassing amount of work into it.
+We then proceeded to invest an embarrassing amount of work into it.

 It was available for some months on Github and there was no activity from outside developers or users.
 We did get a few stars but just one one-line patch.
 We were ok with that though because we figured at some point the number of users would increase.
 Everyone we showed it to at the DFW and Austin PUGs were very impressed and enthusiastic.